 Training and qualifying sets were assembled using the remaining student responses that were reviewed and scored by rangefinding committee members.
-Responses were selected for training to show readers the ranges for each score point in each domain and to highlight some of the writing characteristics within each domain.
+Responses were selected for training to show readers the spectrum for each score point in each domain and to highlight some of the writing characteristics within each domain.
+Additionally, an effort was made to include responses that received different scores across the domains in order to ensure that scorers clearly understood the differences between each of the domains.